Raise the Titanic!: Plot

 In 1987, Dr. Gene Seagram leads the top-secret Pentagon program Meta Section, which secretly attempts to leapfrog current technology by 20 to 30 years.
 One result: the Sicilian Project, which uses sound waves to stop incoming ballistic missiles.
 The immense power needs of the Sicilian Project can be met only by an extremely rare mineral called Byzanium.
 After satellite data pinpoints the most likely source of Byzanium, Meta Section sends Sid Koplin to Novaya Zemlya, an island off the northern coast of the Soviet Union.
 There he discovers that the byzanium ore has already been mined.
-While making his way back to his hidden boat Koplin is shot and captured by a Soviet guard but is rescued by the story's protagonist, Dirk Pitt.
+While making his way back to his hidden boat Koplin is shot and captured by a Soviet guard but is rescued by Dirk Pitt.

-Using clues found by Koplin, Seagram determines that the byzanium — a chunk worth more than a quarter of a billion dollars in 1912 figures — was mined in the early part of the 20th century by a group of Coloradan miners, including Joshua Hayes Brewster.
+Using clues found by Koplin, Seagram determines that the byzanium — a chunk worth more than a quarter of a billion dollars in 1912 figures — was mined in the early part of the 20th century by a group of Coloradan miners led by Joshua Hayes Brewster.
 The group was originally hired by the French government, but persuaded by the U.S. government to steal the mineral for the United States.
-Brewster and his men engage in a running battle with French assassins as they crisscross Europe trying to get their stolen goods home.
+Brewster and his men engage in a running battle with French assassins as they make their way across Europe trying to get their stolen goods home.
 Only Brewster reaches Southampton alive, and he books passage on the maiden voyage of the great White Star Line ship RMS Titanic.

 Realizing that the only supply of byzanium sufficient to power the Sicilian Project now lies at the bottom of the North Atlantic, Dr. Seagram approaches Dirk Pitt and the National Underwater and Marine Agency and gives them the near impossible task of raising the Titanic.
 Using data from drop tank experiments Pitt is able to narrow down the search area and begin searching with deep sea submersibles.
 After finding a presentation model cornet that they can link positively to a member of the Titanics band, Pitt and his colleagues know they are searching in the right place.
-After discovering that the Titanic is intact they set out on an audacious plan to patch all of the holes and then raise the wreck using compressed air.
+After discovering the Titanic intact, they set out on an audacious plan to patch all of the holes and then raise the wreck using compressed air.